rdehaan/ja-asp/README.md

 clingo 5.3.0
 ```

-You need to have [clingo](https://potassco.org/clingo/) installed to run the examples.
+You need to have [clingo](https://potassco.org/clingo/)
+(with python support) installed to run the examples.

 ### Installing